jimbobhickville/python-ambariclient/README.md

         "password": "my-password"
     }

-Those will then be used to create the client connection in the shell.
-This configuration file will also be picked up by the integration tests for knowing where to point the tests.
+You can also pass in any of those options on the CLI:

+    ambari-shell --host http://my.ambari.server.com --username my-username --password my-password

+Or you can specify some in the config file and then override some using the CLI switches.

+To get more information about the switches, run `ambari-shell --help`

 Basic Examples
 -----------